sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-08-02-jvm-architecture.md

 **Note** : Each steps has separate runtime exceptions.

-## ii.Runtime Data area: JVM Memory
+## 2.Runtime Data area: JVM Memory

 In JVM there are **6 types of memory(basic 5)** defined by their functions: